25 Types Of Pesto To Try Before You Die

 #21: Amalfi Pesto

-If there is one ingredient that is the undisputed star of Amalfi cuisine, it's sfusato amalfitano.
-This oversized, elongated lemon can be found growing in abundance all along the Amalfi Coast, so naturally, it has made its way into an inimitable style of pesto that can be found on restaurant menus throughout the region.
+If there is one ingredient that is the undisputed star of Amalfi cuisine, it's sfumato Amalfitano.
+This oversized, elongated lemon grows abundantly all along the Amalfi Coast, so naturally, it has become an inimitable style of pesto that can be found on restaurant menus throughout the region.

 #22: Aeolian Caper Pesto

 The volcanic soil and temperate climate of the Aeolian Islands create the perfect conditions for the growth of capers.
-Some say they are the finest in the world, so who wouldn't think to add them to a very local style of pesto?
+Some say they are the finest in the world, so who wouldn't think of adding them to a very local style of pesto?

 #23: Carrot Top Pesto

 We always cringe when we see people discarding the leafy tops of carrots because they make such a great addition to salads, garnishes, and vinaigrettes.
-As it turns out, switching a little bit of basil for carrot tops when making pesto Genovese adds a slight bitterness, which brings an intriguing twist to a much-loved classic.
+As it turns out, switching a bit of basil for carrot tops when making pesto Genovese adds a slight bitterness, bringing an intriguing twist to a much-loved classic.

 #24: Pistachio Pesto

-The eye-watering price tag of pistachios means it's quite rare to find them used to make pesto.
-That's a real shame, because if you can get your hands on Bronte pistachios, which many people believe to be the best in the world, you will be rewarded with the sweetest, creamiest pesto you will ever have tasted.
+The eye-watering price tag of pistachios means they are rarely used to make pesto.
+That's a real shame because if you can get your hands on Bronte pistachios, which many people believe to be the best in the world, you can make the sweetest, creamiest pesto you've ever tasted.

 #25: Purple Basil Pesto